Can An Attorney Help With Back Taxes?

 Prepare Back Tax Returns

 Similar to filling out the proper year’s tax forms, you must also follow the same instructions from that year when preparing your back tax returns.
 Every year the tax law changes, be it in a significant or minor way.
 Preparing your back tax returns under the instructions of the current year may lead you to have to prepare and file the back tax return a second time.
-As mentioned above, the IRS places all back tax returns under a microscope, so in order to not have to go through the ordeal again, you must double-check each question, answer, and corresponding tax year.

-Submit Forms to IRS
+Submit Forms to the IRS

 A few tips to remember before submitting your back tax forms include paying a large enough amount of money you may owe from past years in order to cut down your inevitable interest fees.
 Another reminder is that back tax interest differs from standard tax penalties.
 Tax penalties stop upon reaching your maximum amount, however back tax interest continues to accrue each month until the entire tax issue is paid off.
-Lastly, upon receiving your back tax returns, the IRS will send you the precise penalty and interest charges for which you are now accountable.

 Once you’ve double and triple checked each of your tax forms, it’s officially time to submit your returns to the IRS.
 The mailing address can be found within the instructions listed on Form 1040.